techemstudios/intro_cs/README.md

 ## Information is Represented using Electricity

-01 - super fast ON & OFFs
+Zeroes and ones play a major role in how computers work on the inside.

-## Computer use Circuits
+## Computers use Circuits

+Computers use wires and circuits to carry all the information./

 ## Computer Parts